organitzades pel CRM i l'IEC.

 Registration includes coffee breaks, lunches, and a reception.

-Barcelona Computational, Cognitive and Systems Neuroscience (BARCCSYN) 2026
+Barcelona Computational, Cognitive and Systems Neuroscience (BARCCSYN 2026)

-to May 29, 2026
+Sign into May 29, 2026

 Venue: Institut d'Estudis Catalans (IEC)